 Under section 170 and 171 of the Act, the Board is authorised to give a school’s governing body a notice, once every five years during a school’s accreditation, requesting the governing body give the Board information or documentation that assists the Board in monitoring compliance for accreditation and eligibility for government funding.

-Detailed information on the review program is set out in the Non-State Schools Accreditation Board's Review Program Guidelines [PDF 874KB] for the demonstration of compliance with the Act. !Updated
+Detailed information on the review program is set out in the Non-State Schools Accreditation Board's Review Program Guidelines [PDF 973KB] for the demonstration of compliance with the Act. !Updated 5 October 2023

 The first step for participation in the program is for the governing body and/or school to provide the Board with a review plan, setting out how the governing body and school wish to conduct the review.